GhostFlying/LocationReportEnablerXposed/README.md

 *Xposed REQUIRED*

-If you have already installed the xposed framwork, you can easily install the below module to enable location report and do not effect any other apps.
+If you have already installed the xposed framework, you can easily install the below module to enable location report and do not effect any other apps.

 Download: https://github.com/GhostFlying/LocationReportEnablerXposed/releases